FitzwilliamMuseum/egyptiancoffins/_pop-ups/Rosmini-Community-Centre.md

   caption: (L-R) Melanie Pitkin, Helen Strudwick and Charlotte Thompson-Mitchell with their inaugural Pop-Up at the Rosmini Centre in Wisbech, March 14, 2019.
 ---

-The Rosmini Community Centre is a community based organisation in Wisbech which provides employment support and translation services, legal advice, community transport and a range of activities spanning basketball, table tennis, woodworking and day trips.
-Located on Queens Road, on the other side of the town to the Oasis Community Centre, it provides a particular refuge for Wisbech's migrant communities, who predominantly comprise people from Latvia, Lithuania and Poland.
+The <a href="https://www.rosminicentrewisbech.org">Rosmini Community Centre</a> is a community based organisation in Wisbech which provides employment support and translation services, legal advice, community transport and a range of activities for local residents spanning basketball, table tennis, football, woodworking and day outings.
+Located on Queens Road, on the other side of the town to the Oasis Community Centre, it provides a particular refuge for Wisbech's migrant communities, who predominantly comprise Polish, Latvians and Lithuanians.

 To date, we have held three Pop-Up Museums at the Rosmini Community Centre on March 14, April 4 and 18, 2019.